 Introduction

-As you know, when you adopt the VanLife and set off on a RoadTrip, you don’t have 50 solutions.
+As you know, when you adopt the VanLife and set off on a RoadTrip, you don’t have 50 options.
 Either you save your money and go away, taking a little from your savings every day, or you decide to work part of the day and travel the rest of the time, which is what we decided to do.

 Without a good connection, there’s no work, without work, there’s no money, and without money, there’s no VanLife!